davidsusu/git-chord/README.md

 **list**: This is the default command.
 Lists all the available configuration keys and their values.
 Using the `--default` option you can see the defaults only, this option works out of git repositories too.
+Using one or more `--profile` argument you can apply these profiles.
 Using the `--all` option you can list the ad hoc command line options too.

 **get**: Gets the value of a given configuration key.
 Using the `--default` option you can see the default value, this option works out of git repositories too.
+Using one or more `--profile` argument you can apply these profiles.

 **set**: Changes the value of a given configuration key.
 You need to specify the key first, then the value.
 This sub-subcommand works only inside a git repository, and will save the value as a repository scoped git config using the prefix '`chord.`' in the key.
+Note that you can' use the `--profile` argument for setting a profile specific value.

+**reset**: Resets the given configuration key to its default value.
+This sub-subcommand works only inside a git repository, and will remove config from the repository scoped git config using the prefix '`chord.`' in the key.
+Note that you can' use the `--profile` argument for resetting a profile specific value.

 ## git chord snapshot